viepovsky/PESEL/README.md

 - has invalid characters (characters other than digits)
 - has an invalid control number (e.g. is 5 but should be 7)
 - has an invalid birth date (e.g. the 32nd of any month)

+When using `PeselGeneratorParams`, if you pass an out-of-range date parameter, it will throw an `IllegalArgumentException`.
+This means that the minimum and maximum date should be within the valid range of PESEL, which is between January 1, 1800 and December 31, 2299.
+If you attempt to use dates outside of this range, an exception will be thrown.
+It is recommended to handle this exception in your code to ensure that your program runs smoothly.